-With summer winding down in Haines City, now is a good time to get a head start on air conditioner maintenance.
+With summer ending in Haines City, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be full of dust and yard refuse.
-This collection can reduce your unit’s efficiency and cause it to stop working.
+If you haven’t taken care of it recently, it could be full of dust and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to stop working.
 Or make it wear out faster.

-We advise having your air conditioning system professionally tuned-up annually.
+We recommend having your air conditioning system professionally tuned-up every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy costs.
+A clean system can be more energy efficient, which could save you money on electric expenses.

-Consistent AC maintenance also helps our technicians discover and take care of minor issues before they become high-priced problems.
+Consistent AC maintenance also helps our technicians locate and address slight issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do by yourself between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some maintenance you can do alone between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?